A Beginner’s Guide to Scuba Diving

 First, you’re probably wondering why you need a snorkel while going scuba diving when you have your compressed air.
 The reason you want your snorkel is that you can use it during your initial dive, and it will help you preserve the air in your canisters so you can stay underwater longer.

-A traditional mask and snorkel are exactly what comes to mind when you think of it; large goggles that cover your nose with silicone, a rectangular piece of either plastic or tempered glass for the eyes, a mouthpiece and a brightly colored breathing tube.
+A traditional mask (what do you do when you need prescription lenses for your mask?) and snorkel are exactly what comes to mind when you think of it; large goggles that cover your nose with silicone, a rectangular piece of either plastic or tempered glass for the eyes, a mouthpiece, and a brightly colored breathing tube.
 Jaw fatigue can be a concern with the use of the mouthpiece for longer periods of time.

 Mask and Snorkel (Full-face)

-A full-face snorkel is an upgrade of the traditional mask and snorkel.
+A full-face scuba diving mask is an upgrade to the traditional mask and snorkel.
 It covers the whole face rather than just the eyes and does not employ a mouthpiece.
-The high-tech design of the mask claims that there will be no fogging; however, that’s not always the case.
+The high-tech design of the mask claims that there will be no fogging (what are the best anti-fog methods to treat your dive mask?); however, that’s not always the case.
 When a full-face mask needs to be defogged, it requires the whole mask to come off, unlike traditional masks that can just be lifted at an angle.

-The full-face mask also gives the diver a larger scale of peripheral vision compared to their traditional counterparts.
+The full-face mask (what are the pros and cons?) also gives the diver a larger scale of peripheral vision compared to their traditional counterparts.
 Most diving instructors recommend the use of traditional masks and snorkels because they believe the full face has low communication potential, which can be quite dangerous, as can the Carbon Dioxide buildup that can be caused by shallow breathing while wearing the mask.

 Fins (sometimes mistakenly referred to as flippers) are the piece of equipment attached to the feet of a diver.
 They help you maneuver underwater, keeping control of your movements while increasing your speed and agility.